m4shishi/docker-and-flask-test/README.md

 `env/Scripts/Activate.ps1`

-`pip3 install flask,..and all the libraries imported in products.py`
+`pip3 install flask`,..and all the libraries imported in products.py

 `pip freeze > requirements.txt`